ScottLogic/blog/_posts/2024-03-23-message_types.md

  * A command is more specific and targeted at a particular consumer albeit with loose coupling (via queue or similar).
  * With a command there is often an expectation of a response back via another message to confirm that it has been received and accepted or acted on.

-My personal take on this is that commands best fit into a workflow where you want to keep coupling low but nonetheless you are requesting something to happen and you care that it does happen.
-You may want to be able to bring up on a dashboard the state of the user's order and its delivery and take action where there are problems and you don't want to have to pull data from numerous systems to get that view.
+My personal take on this is that commands best fit into a workflow where you want to keep coupling low but nonetheless you are requesting something to happen, and you care that it does happen.
+You may want to be able to bring up on a dashboard the state of the user's order and its delivery, and take action where there are problems.
+You don't want to have to pull data from numerous systems to get that view.
 Such a scenario often benefits from an orchestrator, e.g. something like Camunda or Uber Cadence or AWS Step Functions.

 With events/state messages then the source system (or an orchestrator) doesn't take any responsibility for what happens when it has done its work.
 It just throws out a message saying "here's some new/updated data" and moves on.
 It's up to other services to decide what to do and to provide a view on the status of the downstream actions.
 An obvious corollary of this is that where transmitting state, if any critical (to business function) downstreams depend on it then the messaging system must be very robust because there's no opportunity for retries or flagging errors in the source system.
 The source has no idea if downstreams got the data and successfully processed it.